 Associate an Email template to a bug notification

 - Select one of the existing email templates from the drop-down.
-Else, click Create New Email template to create a new Email template for the event.
+Alternatively, click Create New Email Template to create a new email template for the event.

 - You can select more than one person to notify. i.e.You can choose Assignee, Reporter, Project Owner, or any of the project users from the Users section,or any of the users from the User Picklists section accordingly.